Monday, May 26, 2025

 The story...

-I like the motorcycle that I currently own yet I'm planning to sell it to buy another.
-Surely I've justified the change - size, safety with ABS, travel further, and more reliable.
-Yet, I'll miss the nimbleness, ease of maneuvering, and efficiency - it's been a good friend and companion.
+I liked the motorcycle I owned; yet, planned to sell it to buy another.
+Surely, I justified the change - size, ABS safety, travel further, and reliability too.
+Yet, I missed the nimbleness, maneuvering ease, and efficiency too - it's was a good friend and companion.

-Why not keep it?
-Keeping means more: maintenance, storage space, insurance cost, and time wasted caring for things.
-No, I will say goodbye to the old and welcome the new.
+Why didn't I keep it?
+Keeping meant more: maintenance, storage space, insurance cost, and time wasted caring for things.
+No, I said goodbye to the old and hello to the new.

 How do we know when a thing, group, or way of living has run its course?
-Might we reduce the bias that we have for keeping things just as they are.
-Surely there're reasons for why things are the way they are and it'd be foolish not to consider their past, current and potential value.
+Is it wise to reduce the bias that we have for keeping things just as they are?
+Surely there're reasons for why things are the way they are and it'd be foolish not to consider their past, current, and potential value; yet, change is good.

-I've heard that it's healthy to break behavior patterns.
-For example, drive home a different way or eat a different kind of food.
-Go to an event where people have different interests, hobbies and ways.
-Change has been good for my life walk and character - being ready to roll and accepting change has helped.
+Why not try out a new behavior pattern?
+Change experiences may be as simple as: driving home a different way; eating a different kind of food; or attending an event with different people, ideas, hobbies, or ways of being.
+Change has been good for my life walk and character - being ready to roll with change has helped.

 People, ministries, buildings, job descriptions and worship practices will come and go within the only church in town.
 Yet one day, everybody will take their final breath - "goodbye."
-And, they'll say hello to eternity.
+Then, they'll say hello to eternity - our real home.
 Oh..., to be found in Christ and loved by God.
 Heaven doesn't wait.

 Just for today...